 Scroll down through the run log to see previous runs.

 Connections will run sequentially in BlueConic.
 This means that sometimes a planned run will have to wait for another run to complete.
 When this happens, BlueConic will show the queued connections and the currently running connection.
-An active run can be aborted by clicking the "Stop" button for that connection.
+You can stop an active run by clicking the Stop button for that connection.

 - A number indicating the incremental number of the run, "Running" to indicate the task is being run, or "Next" for the projected next run.